If you’ve been anywhere near the gym or on the internet looking at the ins and outs of fitness, you’ve undoubtedly heard the word creatine.

 When looking to build size and minimize fat, creatine is a no-brainer.

 Since most food sources of creatine are animal-based, vegetarians don’t get as much creatine through their food as the rest of the population.
-This can lead to slower metabolism and low supplies of energy.
+This can lead to a slower metabolism and low supplies of energy.

 Anyone suffering from a neurodegenerative disease